Used and loved by millions

 How can I use "on thin ice" in a sentence?

-You can use "on thin ice" to describe a situation where someone is in a precarious or risky position, such as "After several warnings, he knew he was "on thin ice" with his boss".
+You can use "on thin ice" to describe a situation where someone is in a precarious position and could easily face negative consequences.
+For example, "After failing to meet the deadline, he knew he was "on thin ice" with his boss".

 What does it mean to be "on thin ice"?

-Being "on thin ice" means that you are in a dangerous or risky situation where you could easily get into trouble or face negative consequences.
+Being "on thin ice" means you are in a risky or unstable situation where you could easily get into trouble or face negative consequences.
+It implies that you need to be careful to avoid making mistakes.

-What are some alternatives to saying someone is "on thin ice"?
+What are some alternative phrases to "on thin ice"?

 Is it appropriate to use "on thin ice" in formal writing?